JamieBort/Portfolio-Website/Revamp2020.md

 * Use `React.js` and/or `React Native`.
 * Header with my name and ... (?)
 * Form to contact me.

-### Status
-* Created a `preliminaryExploration` branch.
-Last left off working there.
-Am about to start this [ReusableComponentsTutorial](https://github.com/JamieBort/LearningDirectory/tree/master/WebComponents/ReusableComponentsTutorial) tutorial to use for this site. <- **not sure what the status of this is**.

-* Am working on the [Work on accessibility issues](https://trello.com/c/QiXs2V0r/164-work-on-accessibility-issues) Trello card.

-### Next Steps
-1. Figure out my content.
-2. Then figure out the layout using Figma.
-3. Then build the site.
-4. Lastly add content.

 ### To Do